 RELEASE/DISCHARGE: Where a Seller has an existing mortgage on the premises and has to arrange for the Formal Release of the Mortgage.

-The Release/Discharge has to be signed by the Lending Agency and given to the Purchasers Solicitors.
+The Release/Discharge has to be signed by the Lending Agency and given to the Buyer's Solicitors.

-REQUISITIONS ON TITLE: A list of questions sent by the Buyers Solicitors to the Sellers Solicitors.
+REQUISITIONS ON TITLE: A list of questions sent by the Buyers Solicitors to us.